jianchang512/pyvideotrans/README_ENG.md

    Embedding Subtitle: embedding subtitles to video, meaning ‘neither embedding subtitles nor selecting voiceover characters’ is not allowed
 8. Text recognition model: Choose base/small/medium/large.
 The recognition effect improves as the model size increases, but the recognition speed slows down.
 The base model is the default and needs to be downloaded for the first time.

-   If you need, download models before running it, save to `C:/Users/Your username/.cache/whisper`, if not exists `whisper` at `.cache`, create it.
+   If you need, download models before running it, save to `This soft dir/models`

    **download models link**